 Applicants must spot which new skills are in demand and try to learn them so they can meet the job requirements.
 In particular, the job market offers a stiff competition where applicants with the most updated skills set get a better edge over others in the field.

 A great way to fill the gap in the labor market mismatch is to improve your skills set.
-Adapting to technological advancements will solve the problem of the aging labor force for employers and increase job seekers’ credentials to boost their chances of landing the job.
+Adapting to technological advancements will solve the problem of the aging labor force for employers and increase job seekers’ credentials to boost their job search journey.

 Source: Trading Economics, Bureau of Labor Statistics, CNN Money, StLouisFed.org, Indeed Hiring Lab